-- GROSS WEIGHT NOT TO EXCEED 40 POUNDS / 18.1 KILOGRAMS. - · Bags must be turned into YQA prior to food shipment deadline.
-TBD - · Straw is not to be shipped in drop bags. - If a musher obtains dog food between checkpoints, that musher may be penalized or disqualified.
+- GROSS WEIGHT NOT TO EXCEED 40 POUNDS / 18.1 KILOGRAMS. - If a musher obtains dog food between checkpoints, that musher may be penalized or disqualified.

 5. Promotional Material and Events:

 YQA may require a small amount of promotional freight as part of the mandatory load.
 Promotional material must be turned in to a race official at the completion of the race, or when scratching, withdrawn, or disqualified.